A Machine-Learning Framework for Efficient Ring-Polymer Instanton Rate Calculations: Algorithmic Acceleration of Instanton Calculations

 \subsection{Adaptive Regression, Selective Hessian Training, and Hessian Interpolation}

-In this section, we demonstrate the performance of selective Hessian training for intramolecular proton transfer systems.
+In this section, we demonstrate the advantage of selective Hessian training for intramolecular proton transfer systems.
 The internal coordinates form a high-dimensional space, in which the instanton path spans a subspace that we refer to as the active subspace.
 Its orthogonal complement is the null subspace.
 Examining how each internal mode contributes to the tangent direction of the path reveals which modes form the active subspace and which belong to the null subspace.
 In proton transfer reactions, the active subspace consists of internal coordinates that are strongly coupled to the transferring proton and are referred to as flexible internal modes.
-The null subspace comprises coordinates that are weakly coupled to the proton, which we term rigid internal modes.
+The null subspace comprises coordinates that are weakly coupled to the proton, which we referred to as rigid internal modes.

 The rigid modes, which lie in the null subspace, act as irrelevant input variables in the GPR model.
-Inclusion of these modes can lead to unstable hyperparameter optimization, increased computational cost, and poor model generalization.
+Furthermore, the forces and Hessians associated with rigid modes are much smaller in magnitude than those along flexible internal modes.
+Without proper kernel lengthscale prior, including rigid modes into the GPR model can adversely affect the hyperparameter optimization, resulting in numerical instability and poor model generalization.
+Fortunately, the force and Hessian associated with the rigid modes exhibit an approximately linear dependence on the internal coordinates, making them well suited for linear regression.
 To address this challenge, we employ an adaptive regression strategy \cite{LINEB+GPR}.
 The gradients and Hessians of the potential $V(x)$ in the active subspace are modeled using GPR, while those in the null subspace are modeled using linear regression.
+To ensure stable hyperparameter optimization and robust predictive performance, appropriate kernel length-scale priors are imposed in the GPR model.
+Further details are provided in Appendix \ref{Appendix:Kernel Lengtscale}.

 The partial Hessians in the null subspace are modeled using a linear regression approach, which requires fewer beads for accurate representation.
 In contrast, the active subspace employs a more expressive GPR model and therefore requires a larger number of beads to achieve accurate modeling.
 The selective Hessian training approach \cite{Fang2024}, applied separately to the active and null subspaces, leads to substantial reductions in computational cost.
-We illustrate this approach using ground-state proton transfer in malonaldehyde, Z-3-aminopropenal.
+We illustrate this approach using ground-state proton transfer in malonaldehyde and Z-3-aminopropenal.

 The rigorous instanton rate is computed using a potential energy surface generated on the fly with density functional theory (DFT).
 The instanton rate calculation can be accelerated by using the surrogate energy surface obtained from the adaptive regression strategy.
 In addition, cubic spline interpolation can be used to approximate Hessians at the ring polymer beads.
 For all cases presented below, we benchmark the rigorous instanton rate against the approximate rate.
 For the approximate rate calculations, we consider three cases that differ in the construction of the training data and the method used to approximate Hessians: (a) full Hessians are computed at selected beads for GPR modeling, (b) partial Hessians in the null subspace are computed at three beads and partial Hessians in the active subspace are computed at selected beads for GPR modeling, and (c) full Hessians are computed at selected beads for cubic spline interpolation.